kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 ## Standards :closed_book: _(10 marks)_

-Remember to apply all the following standards:
+_Remember to apply all the following standards:_
-- Use consistent capitalisation and indentation of SQL Statements
+- [x] _Use consistent capitalisation and indentation of SQL Statements_
-- Use concise and consistent table alias names
+- [x] _Use concise and consistent table alias names_
-- Use column aliases to ensure tidy column headings (spaces and consistent capitalisation)
+- [x] _Use column aliases to ensure tidy column headings (spaces and consistent capitalisation)_
-- Concatenate any closely related columns e.g. First Name and Last Name or Address and City etc
+- [x] _Concatenate any closely related columns e.g. First Name and Last Name or Address and City etc_
-- Put comments throughout
+- [x] _Put comments throughout_

+I believe I have completed everything as desired.